-Join us in 2024 for the Oscar®-qualifying New York International Children’s Film Festival (NYICFF), an amazing opportunity for filmmakers to participate in the largest film festival in North America showcasing work for children and teens!
+Join us in 2027 for the 30th anniversary of the Oscar®-qualifying New York International Children’s Film Festival, an amazing opportunity for emerging and veteran filmmakers to participate in the largest film festival in North America for kids and teens.
+We have a decades-long track record of sold-out screenings, enthusiastic audiences, and premiering the early work of now-renowned filmmakers like Chloe Zhao and Taika Waititi, among others.

-NYICFF is an Academy®-qualifying festival.
+NYICFF is an Academy Award®-qualifying festival.
 Recipients of the NYICFF jury prizes are eligible for consideration in the Live Action Short and Animated Short Film categories of the Annual Academy Awards®.
-All in competition selections, both short and feature, are voted on by our audience and are eligible for our Audience Awards.
+All in-competition selections, both short and feature, are voted on by our audience and are eligible for our Audience Awards.

 Jury Awards